tbaums/www/content/docs/cli.md

 ### Delete an Instance

-An instance can be deleted (uninstalled from the cluster) using `kubectl delete instances <instanceName>`.
+You can delete an instance (i.e. uninstall it from the cluster) using `kubectl delete instances <instanceName>`.
 The deletion of an instance triggers the removal of all the objects owned by it.

 ### Get the History to PlanExecutions